sb4ss/sb4ss/README.md

 - I'm studying systems engineering 💻
 - Participant in the hackatoon 2024 in the city of Cali, organized by fedesoft - cenisoft - NIDO.
 - I ♥ Basketball
-- I have been learning autonomously programming for about a year now.
+- I have been learning autonomously programming for about two years.
-- I am a student of programming at the Politecnico Internacional de Occidente in Cali, Colombia.
+- I'm a student of programming at the Politecnico Internacional de Occidente in Cali, Colombia.
+- I ♥ Clean Code and hexagonal architecture.
+- I would like to learn low-level programming by 2026.

 ### My tech Stack 💻 ###
 <div align="center" >